NorthernMan54/homebridge-alexa/README.md

 ## New features with Version 2

 * Support for color bulbs
-* Support for Window coverings/blinds
+* Support for Window coverings/blinds ( As Alexa doesn't support window coverings I'm using a light bulb)
+* Support for Garage Doors ( As Alexa doesn't support Garage Doors I'm using a light bulb)
 * Support for Temperature Sensors
 * Support for Fan2 aka Dyson fans
 * Support for more than 100 accessories